egirsova/Rendezvous/README.md

 	`$ git clone https://github.com/egirsova/Rendezvous.git`

-	Once the repository has been cloned, you will need to install the three third-party APIs.
+	Once the repository has been cloned, you will need to install the two third-party APIs that are not included in the repository.
 The easiest way to install them is using CocoaPods.
 Complete the instructions below in order:

 **Install CocoaPods Tool (if you don't have it already)**